Applications to next year’s Storyboard are now open.

 - Why is StoryBoard only for 14-17 year olds?

-We set a strict deadline, which will be towards the end of November 2019.
+The deadline for applications is Wednesday 27 November 2019.
 This can’t be extended, so we recommend you get your application in as soon as you can.
 All applications are read anonymously by a panel of arts workers and young people who all decide together who will be offered a place on the programme.

 All StoryBoard activities are completely free and we cover all travel and accommodation costs, no matter what part of Scotland you are coming from.

 The application is five sections long.
 We recommend that you write longer sections such as the personal statement in a word document first, so that you can think carefully about what you want to say.
 You can save your progress at any time and return to the application later if you need to.
 We’ll ask for: